spartanjoax/MU-TCM/README.md

 3. Follow the instructions in the [link](#usage) section.

 # Usage
 This code is meant to be used alongside the TOCOM face-milling dataset.
 This repository provides three main scripts to process and evaluate the TOCOMON dataset.
-Below are instructions for each script:
+Below are the instructions for each script:

 1. **Signal_sync.py** (Signal synchroniser):
 This script handles the synchronization of internal and external signals, aligning them based on peak analysis to ensure that all data sources are accurately aligned for further analysis.

 ```bash
    python Signal_sync.py --input_dir <path_to_raw_data> --output_dir <path_to_synced_data>